-January 26 is currently observed as ‘Australia Day’, in memory of the day the First Fleet sailed into Port Jackson (now Sydney) in 1788.
-It’s a distressing day for some people, as it also marks the loss of Aboriginal and Torres Strait Islander land and culture.
+January 26 is currently observed as ‘Australia Day’, in memory of the day the First Fleet sailed into Port Jackson (now Sydney) in 1788 and began colonising Australia.
+It’s a distressing day for some people, because it marks the loss of Aboriginal and Torres Strait Islander land and culture.

 It’s likely that you’ve seen some media coverage surrounding the day.
-Every year, the conversation around changing the date grows, and many public figures have spoken out about it.
-A lot of people are saying that we should still celebrate Australia Day, but on a less hurtful and controversial date.
+Every year, the conversation around changing the date grows.

 Attend or volunteer at an Aboriginal and Torres Strait Islander festival

 January 26 is a sad day for many Aboriginal and Torres Strait Islander Australians, which is why marches protesting the current date of the ‘Australia Day’ celebrations take place on this day.